juhp/hwk/README.md

 ```

 ## Configuration
-It uses a configuration module `Hwk` which provides the context for the hint evaluation of the supplied function.
+It uses a Haskell configuration file `~/.config/hwk/Hwk.hs` which provides the context for the hint evaluation of the supplied function.

-It searches for `Hwk.hs` in `~/.config/hwk`, then the package's installed data directory.

 The default configuration [Hwk module](data/Hwk.hs) just sets
 the `Prelude`, `Data.List`, and `Data.Char` modules to be imported by default into the hint interpreter.

+The first time hwk is run it sets up `~/.config/hwk/Hwk.hs`.

-If you want to use other modules or define your own functions, you can copy the installed `Hwk.hs` or source `data/Hwk.hs` file to `~/.config/hwk/` to configure hwk.
+You can add other modules to import or define your own functions in
+`~/.config/hwk/Hwk.hs`.

+After a hwk version update you may wish/have to update up your Hwk.hs file to take account of new changes: a copy of the latest default Hwk.hs is also put in `~/.config/hwk/` with version suffix.

 ## Install
 Either use the `install.sh` script, or install by cabal-install or stack